badass-techie/Sociorama/README.md

 ## Improving the User Experience

 - [ ] Lazy load content in feeds (posts, comments, etc) and only load more items when the user scrolls to the bottom of the page.
-- [ ] Implement a caching mechanism to reduce the number of requests to the backend.
+- [ ] Use a caching mechanism to improve loading speeds.

 ---